 All adults in camp, whether registered Scouters, Merit Badge Counselors, parents, or other qualified personnel, must understand their responsibilities and the limitations placed on their relationship with Scouts.
-All adult camp staff will have current BSA Youth Protection Training and all staff, youth and adult, must complete Understanding and Preventing Youth-on-Youth Abuse Training for Camp Staff.
+All adult camp staff will have current Scouting America Youth Protection Training and all staff, youth and adult, must complete Understanding and Preventing Youth-on-Youth Abuse Training for Camp Staff.

-Any adult staying overnight on a BSA property must be a fully registered member of the BSA.
+Any adult staying overnight on a Scouting America property must be a fully registered member of Scouting America.